-Programme 3 (Water Services Management) details on areas of partial and non-achievement...(1)
+Programme 3 (Water Services Management) partial and non-achievement details (3)

-Performance indicator 2022/23 annual target 2022/23 annual achievement Deviation from annual target Comments Water Service es and Local Manag ement 3.8.2 Number of WSAs assessed for compliance with the requirements of the No Drop Regulatory Programme 144 Draft No Drop Watch Report Assessment of 102 WSAs Target not met Low submission rate from the WSAs as 42 of the 144 had submitted for assessment.
-4.1.1 Number of district municipalities (DMs) with developed 5-year water and sanitation reliability plans 10 4 Under by 6 Target not metTheprocurementprocessfortheforthe6-reliabilityplanhasnotbeen finalisedsetset
+Performance indicator 2022/23 annual target 2022/23 annual achievement Deviation from 2022/23 annual target Comments Sub-pro gramme Water Services and Local Management 3.8.2 Number of WSAs assessed for compliance with the requirements of the No Drop Regulatory Programme 144 Draft No Drop Watch Report Assessment of 102 WSAs Target not met Low submission rate from the WSAs as 42 of the 144 had submitted for assessment.
+4.1.1 Number of district municipalities (DMs) with developed 5-year water and sanitation reliability plans 10 4 Under by 6 Target not met The procurement process for the 5-reliability plan has not been finalised.